30 Interesting Facts About Suriname

 Interesting facts about Suriname

-1. Suriname was initially inhabited by Native American peoples including the Arawak, the Carib and the Surinen – from whom the country’s name descends.
+2. Suriname was initially inhabited by Native Americans, including the Arawak, the Carib, and the Surinen—the Indigenous people from whom the country’s name descends.

-3. In 1593 Spanish explorers visited the region and named it Suriname after the Surinen people.
+4. In 1593, Spanish explorers visited the region and named it Suriname.

-4. The British once controlled parts of Suriname but in 1667 they swapped their share with the Netherlands in exchange for New Amsterdam – which would become New York City.
+5. The British once controlled parts of Suriname, but in 1667, they swapped their share with the Netherlands in exchange for New Amsterdam—which would become New York City.

-5. The country was once known as Dutch Guiana.
-In 1954 it was given full autonomy and in 1975 the country finally became entirely independent.
+6. The country was once known as Dutch Guiana.
+In 1954, it was given full autonomy, and in 1975, the country finally became entirely independent from Dutch rule.

-6. The Surinamese flag was adopted in 1975.
-In the centre is a yellow star that symbolises the unity of the country, its golden future and the spirit of sacrifice required to achieve that goal.
-Behind the star are stripes: green denotes the country’s jungles and agricultural land, white represents justice and freedom and red embodies the progressive spirit of the young country.
+7. The Surinamese flag was adopted in 1975.
+In the center is a yellow star that symbolizes the unity of the country, its golden future, and the spirit of sacrifice required to achieve that goal.
+Behind the star are stripes: green denotes the country’s jungles and agricultural land, white represents justice and freedom, and red embodies the progressive spirit of the young country.

 The Surinamese flag

-7. From 1975 onwards, Suriname suffered from a number of destabilising coups and a civil war.
-Since the 1990s the country has stabilised and returned to civilian rule.
+8. From 1975 onwards, Suriname suffered from a number of destabilizing coups and a civil war.
+Since the 1990s the country has stabilized and returned to civilian rule.

-9. In 1999, Bouterse was convicted by a Dutch court for cocaine trafficking and sentenced to 11 years in prison.
-Since then he has avoided visiting countries that have extradition treaties with the Netherlands.
+10. In 1999, Bouterse was convicted by a Dutch court for cocaine trafficking and sentenced to 11 years in prison.
+Since then, he has avoided visiting countries that have extradition treaties with the Netherlands.

-11. Suriname is the smallest independent country in South America.
-French Guiana is smaller but it is an overseas department of France.
+12. Suriname is the smallest independent country in South America.
+French Guiana is smaller, but it is an overseas department of France.

 rainforest and a river in Suriname

-Huge areas of Suriname are covered in rainforest (Shutterstock)
+Huge areas of Suriname are covered in pristine tropical rainforest (Shutterstock)

-14. Suriname has two UNESCO World Heritage Sites: the Central Suriname Nature Reserve and the Historic Inner City of Paramaribo.
+18. Suriname has three UNESCO World Heritage Sites: the Jodensavanne Archaeological Site, the Central Suriname Nature Reserve, and the Historic Inner City of Paramaribo.

 A frog in Suriname